MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/Ref.md

 ```

 > [!WARNING]
 > The `Ref<T>` constructor doesn't validate the input arguments, meaning that it is your responsability to pass a valid `object` and a reference to a field within that object.
+Failing to do so might cause the `Ref<T>.Value` property to return an invalid reference.

 ### `Ref<T>` on .NET Standard 2.1